Our writing has appeared in a wide range of scholarly journals and publications.

 Responding to the COVID-19 Pandemic: The Need for a Structurally Competent Health Care System

-Jonathan M. Metzl, MD, PhD; Aletha Maybank, MD, MPH; Fernando De Maio, PhD
+Jonathan M. Metzl, Aletha Maybank, and Fernando De Maio

 Journal of the American Medical Association, 2020